deduce

 Extensionality

-term ::= "extensionality" proof
+proof_stmt ::= "extensionality"

 To prove that two functions are equal, it is sufficient to prove that they always produce equal outputs given equal inputs.